 Cut down on the carbon.
-Nearly one third of all greenhouse gasses emited come from the production and transportation of food.
-When a farmer can drive a few hours to deliver their food-rather than ship it thousands of miles across the country or even across continents-the carbon footprint of your food shrinks dramatically.
+Nearly one third of all greenhouse gasses emitted come from the production and transportation of food.
+When a farmer can drive a few hours to deliver their food-rather than ship it thousands of miles-the carbon footprint of your food shrinks dramatically.